prranavv/Audio-Conversion-Service/README.md

 ### Manual Testing

-To test the service manually I have written a client.js file that mocks a client sending a WAV file to the server in a Websocket connection.
+To test the service manually I have written a client.js file that mocks a client sending a WAV file to the server through a Websocket connection.